Applib-HarmonyOS/TextWithImageDrawable/README.md

 ## Future work

 Since there is no alternate api for setColorFilter and getOpacity in HMOS platform, so those functions is currently not supported.
-This library draws the image and text directly on the provided canvas, so we cannot use TextWithImageDrawable as an input to BaseCombinedDrawable and width and height of the image should be managed properly